CEU: Transition Survival 103: Must-Have Social Skills for Adolescents/Adults - Part 1

 This is just one example of hundreds of social situations we learn about or are expected to somehow intuitively understand how to handle as we enter adulthood.
 For persons with autism, we know the intuitive ability to understand is not truly intuitive.
 A person with autism and Asperger syndrome "will require learning the unwritten rules of social culture, basically by rote.
 One by one, she must add each to a database of information so she can try to say and do the appropriate things at the appropriate times" (Hawkins 2004, p.
 69).
 Preparing for social situations we attempt during adulthood, such as an interview, requires exactly that - preparation.

-- Identify a minimum of 25 must-have social skills for an adolescent and/or adult with high-functioning autism and Asperger Syndrome;
+- Identify a minimum of 25 must-have social skills for an adolescent and/or adult autism

 - Create and prioritize a social skills treatment plan for their student;